The 4 Ps of Marketing: What They Are and How to Use Them

-Learn what the 4 Ps are and how they can help you on your next marketing endeavour.
+Learn what the 4 Ps are and how they can help you in your next marketing endeavor.

 The four Ps are a “marketing mix” composed of four key elements—product, price, place, and promotion—used when marketing a product or service.
-Typically, businesses consider the four Ps when creating marketing plans and strategies to effectively market to their target audience.
+Typically, businesses consider the four Ps when creating marketing plans and strategies to market to their target audience effectively.

-The four Ps are product, price, place, and promotion.
-They are an example of a marketing mix, or the combined tools and methodologies used by marketers to achieve their marketing objectives.

-The 4 Ps were first formally conceptualised in 1960 by E. Jerome McCarthy in the highly influential text, Basic Marketing, A Managerial Approach [1].
+The 4 Ps were first formally conceptualized in 1960 by E. Jerome McCarthy in the highly influential text Basic Marketing, A Managerial Approach [1].
 There, McCarthy noted that while the text of the book was “similar to that found in the traditional texts, the approach is not.”

-McCarthy’s novel approach was influenced by the still-recent marketing mix concept, which Harvard Business School professor Neil.
-H. Borden popularised in the 1950s.
+McCarthy’s novel approach was influenced by the still-recent “marketing mix” concept, which Harvard Business School professor Neil.
+H. Borden popularized in the 1950s.
 In fact, Borden himself had been influenced by a 1948 study written by James Culliton, in which the author equated business executives to “artists” or “mixer[s] of ingredients” [2].
-Rather than using the same approach for every situation, then, Culliton and Borden recognised that successful executives instead mixed different methods depending on variable market forces.
+Rather than using the same approach for every situation, Culliton and Borden recognized that successful executives instead mixed different methods depending on variable market forces.

 McCarthy streamlined this concept into the four Ps—product, place, price, and promotion—to help marketers design plans that fit the dynamic social and political realities of their time and target market.
 In effect, the purpose of the four Ps remains the same today as when McCarthy first published his book: “developing the ‘right’ product and making it available at the ‘right’ place with the ‘right’ promotion and at the ‘right’ price, to satisfy target consumers and still meet the objectives of the business” [3].